COVID19Tracking/website/_src/notes.md

 (<https://www.health.ny.gov/diseases/communicable/coronavirus/>)

 Only positives are being reported.
+Last New York negative number was 145 from 3/6.
+We have not included it so far, and will not as it becomes increasingly out of date.

 ### North Carolina